 - Include requirements for optimized managing of reference data

-- Request support from enterprise architecture group to ensure that the requirements you are defining are best aligned with existing architecture building blocks within organization
+- Request support from the enterprise architecture group to ensure that the requirements you are defining are best aligned with existing architecture building blocks within the organization

 - Work closely with the architects and software developers to come up with an adaptive and flexible solution to the business problem